 Although this ginger lily can be planted in sun, the Mississippi summers are so hot, it does very well in part-shade to nearly full shade areas in my garden.
 It’s a much taller plant than many shade-tolerant species – so if you’re looking for a tall flower for shade, this is a great choice.
 It can grow as tall as four to five feet.

 Not all plants are grown for their blooms.
 This seems especially true when it comes to shade plants.
-You actually get more long-term color and interest in your garden from a plant that has interesting leaves than one that has a short-term flower.
-These colorful shade perennials are a great addition to your shade garden or a north facing portion of your house.
+You actually get more long-term color and interest in your garden from a plant that has interesting leaves than from one that has a short-term flower.
+These colorful shade perennials are a great addition to your shade garden or a north-facing portion of your house.

 With so many choices in leaf colors, there is sure to be a Heuchera or Heucherella to suit you.
 From dark purple to lime green, reds, pinks, and greens, take your pick of a color that works well in your shade garden.
 While they do produce small flowers, I’m mostly interested in the amazing leaf colors.